Get back into better shape. Random discounts coming and going this month.

 A drop in outdoor temperature combined with room and car heating challenge your hydration.
-After all, cold tap water and fizzy drinks are not so appealing in cold weather especially if you are not perspiring/sweating as well.
+Cold tap water and fizzy drinks are not so appealing in cold weather especially if you are not dripping in perspiration as well.

 The end result?
 Under-hydration or worse still, dehydration.

 Under-hydration increases your risk of painful stones in the kidney and bladder, lack-lustre mental and physical fatigue, concentrated urine that irritates the bladder and increases the urge to pass small volumes of urine more often, a strong smell of urine that may linger in your undies, urinary tract infections, a build up of uric acid that triggers gout, and aged looking skin.

 If cold drinks don’t appeal, what other warm fluids will help keep you hydrated?